Recyclable Material Collectors

-Garbage and Trash Collectors with little to no experience tend to make between $19860 and $24990 while the more experienced ones make over $45060 per year.
+Recyclable Material Collectors with little to no experience tend to make between $22290 and $28280 while the more experienced ones can earn over $49260 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Garbage and Trash Collector is to move to a higher paying state like NY.
-Right now, the highest paying states for Garbage and Trash Collectors are NY, IL, WA, CA and RI.
+One of the easiest ways to increase your salary as a Refuse and Recyclable Material Collector is to move to a higher paying state like IL.
+Right now, the highest paying states for Recyclable Material Collectors are IL, NY, CA, WA and AK.

-3 other factors that can increase your salary as A Garbage and Trash Collector is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Refuse and Recyclable Material Collector is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Garbage and Trash Collectors what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Recyclable Material Collectors what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons

 Here are some of the pros and cons of being a Refuse and Recyclable Material Collector.